The Fitbit Ace 3 is a great fitness tracker for your little one - CNN Underscored

 It does all the things you’d expect a Fitbit to do

 Despite being made for a young child, the Fitbit Ace 3 packs a ton of technology inside.
 All of the staple Fitbit health features are there, save for heart rate tracking.
-Weirdly enough, there is a heart rate sensor built into the Ace 3, but it’s not enabled.
+Weirdly enough, there’s a heart rate sensor built into the Ace 3, but it’s not enabled.
 We asked Fitbit if a future software update would enable it, and while it’s possible, the company does not currently have plans to turn it on.
 If that were to change, Fitbit would require parental consent before the sensor would begin tracking your child’s heart rate.

 And along with that deactivated sensor, there’s still a lot the Fitbit can do.
-Using a 3-axis accelerometer the Ace 3 can track steps, active minutes and monitor sleep.
-You can add specific activities like exercises, such as a bike ride or a run, in the Fitbit app.
+Using a three-axis accelerometer, the Ace 3 can track steps, track active exercise minutes and monitor sleep.
+You can add specific activities, such as a bike ride or a run, in the Fitbit app.

 The initial setup of the Ace 3 requires a parent’s Fitbit account.
 If your child has a tablet or smartphone of their own, you’ll download the Fitbit app to their device and then sign into the parent’s account.
 Using the Fitbit family portion of the app, you can create a child’s account that’s locked out from access to the full Fitbit app and the online communities as a safety measure.
 Neither account requires a subscription to Fitibt’s premium offering — that remains optional, and something only the parent account can sign up for.